Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • The person is injured, pregnant, or has diabetes

-The Neurologist will take care of making a review of the medical history of the family history, neurological examinations, as well as a general physical examination.
+The Neurologist will review the family's medical history, perform neurological examinations, and perform general physical examinations.

 When consulting your doctor, we recommend keeping a record of your pain with a detailed description of the symptoms, duration, and what you think triggered them.
 Also, mention any medications you are taking.